 ‘Sync, share, store, and smile,’ is the call to arms here.
 Whether you’re on the road, at home or in the office, you’ll be able to get your hands on the content stored within the confines of this interesting service without breaking a sweat.
 You can even share your data with friends and colleagues as well as create public links so that anyone can download your files.
 This contender in our sites like Dropbox roundup also comprises of features such as unlimited file size uploads as well as Cubby Locks which are user-held encryption keys.

 There are 2 versions available here namely, Basic and Pro.
 While the former provides 5GB storage space minus a price tag, the professional one will cost you just under $7 per month for 100GB.
 And as you might have already guessed, there are respective applications for Android and iOS-infused devices.

-The file hosting service in the spotlight here initially released in 2008 and proffered file synchronization, cloud storage and client software.
+Dropbox initially released in 2008 and proffered file synchronization, cloud storage, and client software.
 What’s more, this one was up for grabs absolutely free of cost and provided a set storage size for a $0 price tag.
 And when you wanted more capacity, you would have to shell out a few bucks for a paid subscription.
-Now, if you were looking for substitutes to this particular gem, you can choose a worthy name from among our aforesaid Dropbox alternatives compilation.
+Now, if you were looking for substitutes for this particular service, you can choose a worthy name from among our aforesaid Dropbox alternatives compilation.
 Don’t forget to leave your mentions in the box situated just below.